From OpenClaw to Hermes Agent

 # Internal agent call format: title + optional content

-python3 ~/.hermes/workspace/scripts/memlog.py "title" "detailed content"
+python3 ~/.hermes/scripts/memlog.py "title" "detailed content"

 # Title only

-python3 ~/.hermes/workspace/scripts/memlog.py "newsletter FSM SOP rebuild complete"
+python3 ~/.hermes/scripts/memlog.py "newsletter FSM SOP rebuild complete"

 # Specify date (backfill historical entries)

-python3 ~/.hermes/workspace/scripts/memlog.py --date 2026-05-20 "title" "content"
+python3 ~/.hermes/scripts/memlog.py --date 2026-05-20 "title" "content"

 Each record writes to the daily_log table with timestamp and source marker.
 The agent calls it automatically when completing tasks, hitting pitfalls, or making decisions — no manual triggering needed.